ministryofjustice/security-guidance/README.md

 ## Publishing changes

-Because we're using GitHub Pages, any changes merged into the `master` branch will be published automatically.
+Because we're using GitHub Pages, any changes merged into the `main` branch will be published automatically.
 Every change should be reviewed in a pull request, no matter how minor, and we've enabled [branch protection][] to enforce this.